sourcegraph/about/blogposts/2021/role-of-observability-high-performing-teams.md

 ---
-title: "Monitoring is no longer enough: For high-performing development teams you need observability tools"
+title: "Monitoring is not enough: For high-performing development teams you need observability tools"
 author: Kevin Graham
 authorUrl:
 description: "Observability and tracking the right metrics are critical to development teams' success.
 We chatted to Charity Majors of Honeycomb about bridging the gap between dev and ops, and making software more comprehensible to everyone."